eduabdala/geekdemy-challange/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

-This repository contains documentation and explanations of the solution architecture and design decisions made for the **Geektrust - The Ledger Co.** coding problem.
+This repository contains documentation and explanations of the solution architecture and design decisions made for the **Geektrust - Geekdemy.** coding challange.

 ---